adymaharana/dengueTweets/README.md

 * **mappingCode_new.R**: This R script contains the code the variables required to generate geo-spatial mappings of tweet distributions in three of the most populated states of Brazil: Sao Paulo, Minas Gerais and Rio Janeiro

-* **spatial_plots.R**: This R Script generates Figure 1 from the paper i.e. the plot comparing Dengue Tweet Density and Actual Case Density among the three states: Sao Paulo, Minas Gerais and Rio Janeiro, using the variables saved by executing the script mappingCode_new.R
+* **spatial_plots.R**: This R Script generates Figure 1 from the paper i.e. the plot comparing Dengue Tweet Count and Case Count among the three states: Sao Paulo, Minas Gerais and Rio Janeiro, using the variables saved by executing the script mappingCode_new.R

 * **Boxplots.R**: This R script generates Figure 2 from the paper i.e. a comparison of distribution of relevant socio-demographic indices among social media users

-* **Barplots_regression.R**: This R Script generates Figure 3 from the paper i.e. a time-series plot of actual dengue case and tweets counts, and a univariate regression model fitted to the time-series plots
+* **Barplots_Regression.R**: This R Script generates Figure 3 from the paper i.e. a time-series plot of actual dengue case and tweet counts, and a univariate regression model fitted to the time-series plots